GoogleCloudPlatform/stackdriver-errors-js/README.md

-# Client-side JavaScript library for Stackdriver Error Reporting
+# Experimental Client-side JavaScript library for Stackdriver Error Reporting

 > **This is not an official Google product.** This module is experimental and may not be ready for use.
 > This module uses APIs that may be undocumented and are subject to change without notice.

-This experimental library provides Stackdriver Error Reporting support for client-side web JavaScript applications.
+This **experimental** library provides Stackdriver Error Reporting support for client-side web JavaScript applications.
 [Stackdriver Error Reporting](https://cloud.google.com/error-reporting/) is a feature of Google Cloud Platform that allows in-depth monitoring and viewing of errors reported by applications running in almost any environment.
 Here's an introductory video:

 [![Learn about Error Reporting in Stackdriver](https://img.youtube.com/vi/cVpWVD75Hs8/0.jpg)](https://www.youtube.com/watch?v=cVpWVD75Hs8)